AP source: Koepka the latest to join Saudi-backed LIV series - WHIZ News

 Koepka remained in the field for the Travelers Championship, though he was not at a player meeting Tuesday morning at the TPC River Highlands.
 The next LIV Golf event starts June 30 outside Portland, Oregon.

-Koepka was second player, behind Rory McIlroy, who speak out against a rival league in March 2020 when he told the AP, “I have a hard time believing golf should be about just 48 players.”
+Koepka was the second player, behind Rory McIlroy, to speak out against a rival league in March 2020 when he told the AP, “I have a hard time believing golf should be about just 48 players.”

 “Money isn’t going to change my life,” Koepka said at the time.